I’ve just started sewing, which sewing machine do you recommend?

 Can I teach a class using your sewing patterns?

-Yes, but you must purchase a pattern for each student attending the class from me and not use copied patterns.
-Get in touch if you need more than 3 copies of the pattern.
+Yes, but you must purchase a pattern for each student attending the class from me and not use copied patterns, you can buy all my patterns here.
+Get in touch if you need more than 3 copies of the pattern and I will be able to work out a wholesale price for you.

 Will you come and teach a class at my shop/studio?